rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 To learn to be a programmer by yourself you have to become what I call a "hacker".
 The modern definition of the word "hacker" is rather negative.
-The `older definition <http://www.catb.org/jargon/html/H/hacker.html>`_ is what you should aim at.
+The `older definition <http://www.catb.org/jargon/html/H/hacker.html>`_ describes the good programmer personality.
 I would add to that definition the attributes of curiosity and inventiveness.
 You should always try for an acceptable on-time solution but always be thinking about better solutions, easier long-term maintenance, more adaptable code, etc.